Luos-io/Documentation/src/pages/luos-technology/basics/basics.md

 ## Introduction to Luos

-Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices</a> architecture for electronics.
-It's a powerful modularity tool to simplify and link any hardware component or application code together as a <a href="https://en.wikipedia.org/wiki/Single_system_image" target="_blank">single system image</a>.
+Luos is a simple and lightweight containerization platform dedicated to embedded systems enabling a <a href="https://en.wikipedia.org/wiki/Microservices" target="_blank">microservices &#8599;</a> architecture for electronics.
+It's a powerful modularity tool to simplify and link any hardware component or application code together as a <a href="https://en.wikipedia.org/wiki/Single_system_image" target="_blank">single system image &#8599;</a>.

 This guide contains all the basic notions you will need to use, create and understand Luos technology.